tomzox/vic20_games/README.md

 attempt, (actually followed by a Pac-Man derivate not included here as the code for generating the maze is missing), then the already much larger snakes game, and finally the dino-eggs game.

+## How to run the games

+First install the [VICE](http://vice-emu.sourceforge.net/) VIC-20 emulator.
+Then you can run the game by simply specifying the name of one of the game executables (which you find in the `prg` directory of this repository) on the command line.
+If the program does not start automatically, type "run" and press the RETURN key.